Equivariant Filter for Relative Attitude and Target's Angular Velocity Estimation: EXPERIMENTAL RESULTS

 \subsection{Experimental Setup}

 To perform the experiments, we set up a fiducial ArUco marker \cite{garridojurado_aruco_2014} on the axis of a DC motor.
 The marker acts as the target and rotates at a constant angular velocity.
 To act as the chaser, we try two different sensor setups.
 We use an Intel RealSense D435i camera, which acquires images at a frequency of \SI{30}{\hertz} and gyroscope data at \SI{400}{\hertz}.
 We also use a Prophesee EVK3 event camera, which is capable of high-speed event data output, equivalent to more than \SI{10}{\kilo\hertz} time resolution, while using the RealSense to acquire the gyroscope data.
 Both are moved freely by hand.
-To obtain the ground-truth, we use an OptiTrack Motion Capture system, running at \SI{180}{\hertz}.
+To obtain the ground-truth and evaluate the results, we use an OptiTrack Motion Capture system, running at {\SI{180}{\hertz}}.
+In Fig.\,{\ref{fig:experimental_setup}}, we provide a schematic of the experimental setup.